-Because the project included offshore surveys using only geophysical equipment operated at a frequency above 200 kHz, and the survey area was within California State Lands Commission (CSLC) jurisdiction, one marine mammal observer was onboard and a copy of the final Marine Wildlife Monitoring Report can be found in Appendix A. In accordance with CSLC regulations, a completed copy of Exhibit H taken from Fugro Geophysical Permit PRC 8391.9 has been completed with acknowledgements and included in Appendix B.
+The survey area was within California State Lands Commission (CSLC) jurisdiction, and while one marine mammal observer was onboard, the vessel captain was briefed on the marine wildlife that could occur in the project area and was utilized as a secondary MWO to ensure complete coverage of the transit path and survey equipment safety zone..
+A copy of the final Marine Wildlife Monitoring Report can be found in Appendix A. In accordance with CSLC regulations, a completed copy of Exhibit H taken from Fugro Geophysical Permit PRC 8391.9 has been completed with acknowledgements and included in Appendix B.